Saw II

 The inciting incident occurs at 10 minutes when Matthews discovers monitors showing eight people trapped in a house slowly being poisoned by nerve gas, including his son Daniel.
 Jigsaw has specifically targeted Matthews, turning the detective hunt into a personal nightmare..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This reveals the protagonist's commitment to Matthews commits to playing Jigsaw's game, sitting down to talk with him as requested.
+This demonstrates the protagonist's commitment to Matthews commits to playing Jigsaw's game, sitting down to talk with him as requested.
 He actively chooses to engage rather than use force, entering the psychological chess match.
 In the house, victims choose to explore and search for antidotes rather than wait passively., moving from reaction to action.

 The Collapse moment at 69 minutes (75% through) represents the emotional nadir.
 Here, Matthews believes Daniel is dead after seeing him apparently motionless on the monitor.
 Overcome with rage and grief, Matthews abandons the psychological game and brutally attacks Jigsaw, beating the dying man.
 His loss of control represents complete failure of his mission., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.